Irrational-Encoding-Wizardry/yuuno/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.6 and VapourSynth R36 and R37 as well as the current developmental build.
+3. The pull request should work for Python 3.6 and VapourSynth R36 and up as well as the current developmental build.
    Check https://travis-ci.org/stuxcrystal/yuuno/pull_requests
    and make sure that the tests pass for all supported Python and VapourSynth versions.